-"San Diego County Ecosystems: The Ecological Impacts of Climate Change on a Biodiversity Hotspot"
+Art inspired by "San Diego County Ecosystems: The Ecological Impacts of Climate Change on a Biodiversity Hotspot"

 San Diego County is one of the world’s biodiversity hotspots — boasting more taxa of plants and mammals than any other in the United States — which is simultaneously experiencing climate change impacts and population growth.
 The Climate Science Alliance teamed up with local ecologists and climatologists to assess these impacts in a technical report, "San Diego County Ecosystems: The Ecological Impacts of Climate Change on a Biodiversity Hotspot", that informs California’s 4th Climate Change Assessment.
 Audrey Carver, the Alliance’s Summer Art Fellow created this full series, “Faces of Change,” to help people better understand the report and better connect with the science on a personal level.
 Each watercolor painting illustrates climate impacts on key species from each chapter and adds a portrait of a member of the community who will be directly affected.